 No. A family’s financial circumstances have no effect on admission to our school.

-Skutt Catholic has an early verification process for the 2023-2024 school year.
-We will process financial assistance applications using your prior year tax returns (2021 Tax Returns & W-2’s).
+Skutt Catholic has an early verification process for the 2024-2025 school year.
+We will process financial assistance applications using your prior year tax returns (2022 Tax Returns & W-2’s).
 For returning students, you will only need to fill out the application and a new 4506-C to be considered for early verification.
-All families will still need to submit 2022 tax returns prior to April 17, 2023.
-If 2022 tax returns vary significantly from 2021, we may need to revisit the award amount.
-If there are extenuating circumstances and your documents will not be ready on time, please contact Taryn Clatanoff, VP of Finance at tarynclatanoff@skuttcatholic.
+All families will still need to submit 2023 tax returns prior to April 15, 2024.
+If 2023 tax returns vary significantly from 2022, we may need to revisit the award amount.

 Yes.
 Skutt Catholic takes into account the number of children within a family and especially when multiple students are at Skutt Catholic at the same time.
 We also take into consideration the cost of Catholic education for your grade school students when determining financial aid.